 Students in forestry are urged to spend their summer vacations in some line of practical work connected with the forestry industry.
 The University is situated in the heart of a great lumbering section and near extensive national forests which offer ample opportunity for summer employment.
 Students not only acquire valuable experience in this way, but earn a considerable portion of their university expenses.
-The department co-operates with the industries in placing students and graduates in the positions for which they are best fitted.
+The college co-operates with the U. S. Forest Service and the industries in placing students and graduates in the positions for which they are best fitted.